michael1308/inventree-adv-sheet-labels/README.md

 ### Print border

 When debugging or testing your sheet layouts and templates, it might be useful to see the shape of the physical label (e.g. for the previous image).
 For this purpose, you can enable the ```Debug: Print border``` switch, to print a 0.25mm border around the label.
-This border is aligned on the INSIDE of the label, so it doesn't overlap other labels but will cover up a tiny bit of are on the border of your label.
+This border is aligned on the INSIDE of the label, so it doesn't overlap other labels but will cover up a tiny bit of area on the border of your label.
 The scale and position of the label content are not affected by the border.

 When skipping labels, the skipped positions also have a border.